getartistry/artistry/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = Does it work with any WordPress theme? =

-Yes it will work with any WordPress theme as long as you are using Elementor as a page builder.
+Yes, it will work with any WordPress theme as long as you are using Elementor as a page builder.

 = Will this plugin slow down my website speed? =